osman-sultan/Underlying-Factors-in-Soccer-Injuries/README.md

 # The Silent Killer: Underlying Factors in Soccer Injuries

-The following study was done as final project project for MIE368: Analytics in Action, a course offered by the University of Toronto
+The following study was done as final project project for MIE368: Analytics in Action, a course offered by the University of Toronto.
+This repo contains two notebooks: the web scraper used to obtain data from Transfermarkt.com and Fbref.com, and the models used to assess the data.
+These notebooks will work in Google Colab out the box, otherwise several dependencies are needed (refer to imports in the notebooks).
+A final report compiling all findings is also available.

 ## Abstract